martydoo/reddit-etl/.github/README.md

 A script, ```schema.py```, is also included to make schema creation and deletion easier.

-As stated before, ```cli.py``` can be run at any time.
-The DAG can be started through the Airflow UI.

-Docker eliminates need to install airflow separately, handles all dependencies and setup

 ## Setup
 Before running the pipeline, the database should be reset using: